teemid/Reinhardt/README.md

 Requirements: Docker.

-Navigate to the folder and run 'docker-compose up -d'.
+Navigate to the folder and run:

+    'docker-compose up -d'.